-To solve for x, first isolate the cosine term.
+To solve for x, first isolate the sine term.

 If we restrict the domain of the cosine function to

 Since the period is this means that the values will repeat every radians.
-Therefore, the exact solutions are and The approximate solutions are and where n is an integer.
+Therefore, the solutions are and where n is an integer.

 These solutions may or may not be the answers to the original problem.
 You much check them, either numerically or graphically, with the original equation.